Wouter-IT/Riddle-me-this/README.md

 - The CTA is green to clearly stand out from the environment, making it easy to find an drawing the users attention to the bottom of the page.
 - Username input field only takes 9 characters as to not cause UX issues when a player picks a very long name.
 - The username is not allowed to be emppty or just a "space", and must require at least 1 character.
+- Is selected immediately upon opening the page so a user can provide a username without having to select the field first.

 ![screenshot of the about section](assets/images/readme/about-section.jpg)